Lusan-sapkota/smart-term/README.md

 **Pro tips:**
 - Quotes are optional unless your query has weird shell characters.
 Live dangerously.
 - Sources are hidden by default because who actually reads those anyway?
-Use `--show-sources` if you're feeling academic.
+Use `--show-sources` (or `--show-s`) if you're feeling academic.
+- Model flags are case-insensitive. `--S`, `--s`, or even `--P` all work.
+Typos are forgiven.
+- Invalid model flags?
+No problem.
+It'll warn you and use the default model.
 - Model names are color-coded because I got bored: sonar (cyan), sonar-pro (magenta), sonar-reasoning-pro (yellow), sonar-deep-research (blue)
 - Citation numbers are clickable when `--show-sources` is used.
 Yes, your terminal can do that.
 Welcome to 2025.